logo

 Understandable

 A number without context is just a number.
-A 4U Report shows what is happening and what is driving it, so the user leaves knowing what to do next, not just what the data says.
+A 4U Report shows what is happening and what is driving it: chart formatting outlines the insight, and the cross-filtered surrounding visuals confirm it from every angle.
+The user leaves knowing what to do next, not just what the data says.

 Miss one stage and the chain breaks.
 A report can be visually clean but impossible to navigate (Unique without User-friendly).
 It can be easy to navigate but provide no depth (User-friendly without Uncovering).
 Or it can surface plenty of data without explaining what it means (Uncovering without Understandable).